BlyDoesCoding/ComfyTechCorner/content/post/vmgpupass/index.md

 Replace "yourusername" with your actual username.

-Step 10: Configure Virtual Machine
+Configure Virtual Machine
 ----------------------------------

 Remove any spice/qxl components in your virtual machine setup and add your GPU to the PCI section.
 You should have two devices for your GPU, so add both.

-Step 11: Edit GPU XML
+Edit GPU XML
 ---------------------

 Enable XML editing in the settings of your virtual machine manager and insert `<rom file='/var/lib/libvirt/vgabios/patched.rom'/>` into both of your GPU devices' XMLs, between "source" and "address."

-Step 12: Add Devices
+Add Devices
 --------------------

 Add your PCI host controller, audio controller, and any other devices you want to include.

-Step 13: Modify QEMU File
+Modify QEMU File
 -------------------------

 Check the `/etc/libvirt/hooks/qemu` file and edit the name of the placeholder "win10" to match your virtual machine's name.
 You can also add new sections by copying the existing one below it and editing the name.